rashmipullur/nike/README.md

 Welcome to the Nike App project!
 This project offers an immersive journey into Tailwind CSS while building a captivating Nike website.
 Whether you're a newbie or a seasoned developer, Nike App equips you with the tools to delve deep into Tailwind CSS and its seamless integration with React.js.

+Open your browser and visit https://nike--tailwind.vercel.app/ to explore the Nike website.

 ### Nike Website Components

 - **Complex Hero Section**: Engage users with visually stunning hero sections.